 His doctoral research project, “Professional Nursing Values of Second-Degree Nursing Students and Influence by Clinical Nursing Faculty,” examined how professional nursing values are challenged daily in nurses’ practice, yet they are not fully integrated

 into entry-level professional nursing education.
 Grimes’s faculty mentor is Lora Hromadik.

 Earlier this month, Brian Sateriale, a student in the English/Literature and Criticism PhD program, donated his $500 cash prize from the Three-Minute Thesis competition to the Emergency Response Fund, as well.
 That competition was also part of IUP’s Research Appreciation Week.

-Gifts to the IUP Emergency Response Fund will become part of IUP’s $75-million Imagine Unlimited Campaign, which will enable IUP to step forward as a national leader by transforming the student experience through scholarships, program enhancements, and
+Gifts to the IUP Student Assistance Fund will become part of IUP’s $75-million Imagine Unlimited Campaign, which will enable IUP to step forward as a national leader by transforming the student experience through scholarships, program enhancements, and

 new and modernized facilities.